 - Tertiary education (Entry/Establishment ○ Financial operation ○ Quality of teaching and learning ○ Equitable access ○ Quality assurance, monitoring and accountability)

 The State Education Law (1953) and the Law on Compulsory Education (1949) govern primary and secondary education for state and non-state actors in Israel.
-Although no official definition is given, the law refers to non-state educational institutions as “unofficial educational institutions” established by corporations and including religious organizations, NGOs, limited companies and associations, that are required to be licensed and recognized to operate in Israel as “recognized unofficial educational institutions.”
+Although no official definition is given, the law refers to non-state educational institutions as “unofficial educational institutions” established by corporations and including religious organizations, NGOs, limited companies and associations.
+These institutions are required to be licensed and recognized in order to operate in Israel as “recognized unofficial educational institutions.”
 These laws also refer to the “unique educational institution”, which is defined as an educational institution attended by students in ninth to twelfth grades (full- or part-time) where education reflects the unique characteristics of the cultural group studying in the school.

 In Israel, most primary education (six years beginning at age 6), lower secondary education (three years beginning at age 12), and upper secondary education (three years beginning at age 15) are state schools.
 State schools are organized based on the language in which the teaching is conducted and religious orientation.
 Hence, primary and secondary education is provided in four education streams: three for the Hebrew-speaking community (secular, religious, and ultra-orthodox) and one for the Arabic-speaking community.
 According to the State Education Law (1953), the Ministry of Education (MoEd) prescribes a national curriculum for all official education institutions.
 However, it can be adapted to specific circumstances such as non-Jewish educational institutions.
 The curriculum of religious state schools is designed accordingly and with the consent of the Council for Religious State Education, except for the ultra-orthodox stream, which has almost full independence regarding management, funding and curriculum.